| Copyright: | Copyright 2008 Dean Hall. All rights reserved. |

 I worked at Motorola in Austin, TX from 1999 to 2006.
 I was a software engineer on the team that ported J2ME to Motorola handsets and made or ported the embedded Linux device drivers for Motorola's iDEN mobile handsets sold by Sprint/Nextel.

 I married Ara (Schlaman) in 2000.
 She graduated UT-Houston med school in 2006 and we are there for her residency as well.
-Our first child, Darren, was born in December of 2006.
+We have two incredible boys, Darren and Alex.
 Pictures and Videos are available.

 If you want to get a hold of me, reverse the following: moc.liamg@652llahwd